AbsaOSS/spark-commons/README.md

     ```scala
       structType.isOnlyField(columnName)
     ```
-9. Checks if 2 schemas are equivalent
+9. Checks if 2 structtypes are equivalent

     ```scala
       structType.isEquivalent(other)